-The ADA DLOSCE will be designed to provide information to US dental boards, concerning whether a candidate for dental licensure possesses the necessary level of clinical skills to safely practice entry-level dentistry.
+The Joint Commission on National Dental Examination's (JCNDE's) DLOSCE will be designed to provide information to US dental boards, concerning whether a candidate for dental licensure possesses the necessary level of clinical skills to safely practice entry-level dentistry.
 This will be accomplished through the use of a valid and reliable examination that has been professionally developed.

-There are many reasons why the ADA is developing a DLOSCE and why the ADA feels it is uniquely positioned to build a high quality clinical licensure examination:
+There are many reasons why the JCNDE is developing a DLOSCE and why the JCNDE feels it is uniquely positioned to build a high quality clinical licensure examination:

-- The ADA possesses the in-house expertise to develop an OSCE through its Department of Testing Services (DTS), which is staffed by testing professionals with advanced degrees in psychological measurement and related fields.
+- The JCNDE possesses the in-house expertise to develop an OSCE through the Department of Testing Services (DTS), which is staffed by testing professionals with advanced degrees in psychological measurement and related fields.

-- Lastly and most importantly, the ADA feels that a DLOSCE can protect the public health more effectively than existing clinical licensure solutions.
+- Lastly and most importantly, the JCNDE feels that a DLOSCE can protect the public health more effectively than existing clinical licensure solutions.

 Will the DLOSCE be a regional clinical examination?

 The DLOSCE will be available nationally, to all state dental boards.
 Exam content will remain the same regardless of the region of the country where it is administered, and regardless of the curriculum implemented at different dental schools.